grommet/grommet/src/js/components/Select/README.md

 **open**

-Initial state of the select component
+Control the state of the component.

 ```
 boolean